Are you ready to adopt?

 - Do you have other pets that may be affected by adding a Greyhound?

-Read through the information and still ready to adopt?
+Still ready to adopt?
 You can apply on-line or call us if you have any further questions.

 Adoption fees and what’s included

 The adoption fee is $100.
-This fee is GST inclusive and only partially offsets the costs associated with the following pre-adoption services:
+This fee is GST inclusive and only partially offsets the significant costs associated with the following pre-adoption services:

 - Worming, including heartworm